 Teaching is by lectures, practical classes, tutorials and workshops.
 You have an average of nine one-hour lectures, one or two days of practical or project work and a number of workshops each week.
 The practical modules include specific study skills in Physics and general communication skills.

 Assessment is by written examinations at the end of each year and by continuous assessment of practical classes and other written assignments.
-Your final degree result is made up of a combined mark from the Stage 2 and 3 assessments with maximum weight applied to the final stage.

 The programme aims to: